-The Recorder has named Ms. McDowell as a “Women Leader in Tech Law” for the last three years.
+The Recorder has named Ms. McDowell as a “Women Leader in Tech Law” for four years in a row.
 She is ranked by Chambers USA for Capital Markets: Debt & Equity (California).
 She was also named a “Top Woman Lawyer” by the Daily Journal in 2017.
 Ms. McDowell is a member of the California State Bar and the New York Bar Association.

 Representative Public and 144A Offerings

 - Parsons Corporation – representation of underwriters in initial public offering.

 - T-Mobile-Stock Up – customer stock rewards program and over $10 billion in note offerings.